 NASA's Science Vision

-NASA leads the nation on a great journey of discovery, seeking new knowledge and understanding of our planet Earth, our Sun and solar system, and the universe out to its farthest reaches and back to its earliest moments of existence.
-NASA's Science Mission Directorate (SMD) and the nation's science community use space observatories to conduct scientific studies of the Earth from space to visit and return samples from other bodies in the solar system, and to peer out into our Galaxy and beyond.
+NASA leads the nation on a great journey of discovery, seeking new knowledge and understanding of our planet Earth, our Sun and solar system, the universe out to its farthest reaches and back to its earliest moments of existence, and to enable space exploration as well as benefit life on Earth.
+NASA's Science Mission Directorate (SMD) and the nation's science community use space observatories to conduct scientific studies of the Earth from space; to visit and return samples from other bodies in the solar system; to peer out into our Galaxy and beyond; and to leverage space-based laboratories to understand how biological and physical systems work at a fundamental level.
 NASA's science program seeks answers to profound questions that touch us all:

 - How and why are Earth's climate and the environment changing?

 - How and why does the Sun vary and affect Earth and the rest of the solar system?

 - How do planets and life originate?

 - How does the universe work, and what are its origin and destiny?